 Good to know: Keep in mind that interest rate payments may be fixed or variable depending on the specific type of account or investment you have.
 This is an important detail to pay attention to when considering your interest-earning options.

 When you buy stocks, you have an ownership stake in the company (or companies) you invest in.
-If the company makes a profit, they may distribute some of that money to their shareholders (that’s you!) in the form of dividends.
+If the company makes a profit, they may distribute some of that money to their shareholders in the form of dividends.

 Here’s a basic example of how dividends work.
 You invest in Company XYZ and own 100 shares of its stocks.
 The company pays $5 per share in annual cash dividends.
 That means that you would earn $500 ($5 x 100 shares) in dividend income.
 Sometimes, you may have the option to reinvest cash dividends back into the company, allowing you to buy more shares.